BendyLand/prog-lang/prog-lang/README.md

 # *Prog* Language Development

+*This project is in its very early stages of development and is non-functional as of 5/24/24.
+As it is fundamentally a learning project, it may be abandoned, renamed, absorbed into something bigger, or any number of other things at a moment's notice.
+I make no promises about the viability of this project as working software at any point in its lifetime.*

 ## Background/Idea

 I am fascinated by the idea of developing an interpreter for a custom programming language.
 I am not an experienced developer; however, I am also not sure which domain of programming I really want to get into as a professional, so I am at a bit of a wall in my learning journey.
 One thing I have noticed up to this point though, is that I seem to be really fascinated by syntax and semantics of language design, among other aspects of developer tooling.
 At this point, I finally feel like I have the foundation in programming that I need to work on this project.
 I'm still not at the level to make a polished product, but what better way to get there than to try it?

 *I don't claim that I will be able to make an excellent language*; just that I have my own set of preferences that I will aim to implement to the best of my ability.
 It's a learning project.
-If it happens to evolve beyond that, cool!
+If it happens to grow beyond that, cool!
 If I'm the only person to ever read this, also cool!

 ## About

-*Prog* is a fairly opinionated, interpreted programming language from someone without a strong background in computer science.
+*Prog* is a somewhat opinionated, interpreted programming language from someone without a strong background in computer science.
 While I am in the process of learning, I still consider myself a fairly new programmer, especially relative to current professionals in the field.
 I don't have a background in anything related to computer science, but I do have a degree in education (Music-Ed, to be specific), and I know my own learning style quite well.
-This project is going to serve as my primary motivator as I branch into more intermediate - advanced topics of programming.
+This project is going to serve as one of my primary motivators as I branch into more intermediate - advanced topics of programming.

 ## Name